Self Ligating Braces

 Self ligating braces use a tiny proprietary fastener to direct teeth into their optimal position.
 Using this system which is free of elastics is still very effective at correcting the alignment of teeth, but it accomplishes this while reducing the amount of pressure on each tooth.
 Most orthodontic treatments completed using self ligating braces require less frequent office visits because these tiny fasteners do not require replacement like elastics do.
 As with all orthodontic treatments, you will still need to visit your orthodontist on a regular basis to have your treatment monitored.

-Self litigating braces are available in two primary configurations; passive self litigating braces and active self litigating braces.
+Self ligating braces are available in two primary configurations; passive self ligating braces and active self ligating braces.
 Passive brackets create less pressure on the teeth using a small archwire.
 Active brackets create more pressure on the teeth using a larger archwire.
-Depending on the case, some patients may wear active and passive self litigating braces during different phases of the treatment.
+Depending on the case, some patients may wear active and passive self ligating braces during different phases of the treatment.
 Whether your orthodontist chooses passive or active brackets depends on many factors including the severity of your case.
 When correcting a more severe orthodontic condition, active brackets are often used in order to provide extra control of the bite and ensure optimal results.
 For mild cases, passive brackets are more comfortable and create less pressure on the teeth, but are still effective at optimizing the bite.